ui-schema/ui-schema/packages/docs/src/content/docs/widgets.md

 - `showValidity` : `{boolean}` if the errors/success should be visible
 - `errors` : `{List}` validation errors, added from the pluginStack for the current widget/schema-level

-See [Simplest Text Widget](/docs/core#simplest-text-widget) for a basic widget example.
+See [simplest Text Widget](/docs/core#simplest-text-widget) for a basic widget example.

 See [how to add the custom widgets](#adding--overwriting-widgets).

 See [plugins](/docs/widget-plugins) for the rest of the provided properties.

 ## Create Design-System Binding

->
-> ✔ working, not expected to change (that much) breaking in the near future
->

-Each SchemaEditor receives an `widgets` object containing all HTML components and the plugins that should be used for rendering.
+Each SchemaEditor receives an `widgets` object containing all HTML components and the plugins that should be used for rendering and validation.

-Create a complete custom or only the components you need.
+Create a complete custom binding or only `import` the components you need and optimize your bundle size!

 - `RootRenderer` main wrapper around everything
 - `GroupRenderer` wraps an object that is not a widget, used by the internal `ObjectRenderer` widget